Bundesliga: Augsburg still in danger as Stuttgart stop the rot | DW | 07.05.2021

 Football can be a cruel business.
 Sasa Kalajdzic's controlled late header was a real hammer blow to Augsburg, who worked hard to restore parity in Stuttgart and at times looked refreshed under new management — but they still can't get the points they need to secure their top-flight status.

 With a trip across Bavaria to Bayern Munich to come on the final day, Augsburg needed something here.
-Hertha Berlin and Mainz have found form in the final stages of the season, and arriving in Stuttgart with just a point from their previous four games, this point will be much-need confidence boost.

-With a trip across Bavaria to Bayern Munich to come on the final day, Augsburg needed something here.
-Hertha Berlin and Mainz have found form in the final stages of the season, and arriving in Stuttgart with just a point from their previous four games, this is not a team with confidence flowing through their veins.
+Unlike Hertha Berlin and Mainz, who have found form in the final stages of the season, Markus Weinzierl's side arrived in Stuttgart with just a point from their previous four games.

 An away game at Stuttgart isn't an easy assignment.
 Pellegrino Matarazzo's side have exceeded expectations this season, with an exciting brand of football that has given them a very real chance of securing a top half finish – even if the dizzy heights of a Europa League place has ebbed away in recent weeks.